evanrmurphy/lava-script/README.md

           (.html ($ 'body)
             (+ "you said: " said))))))))

-It depends on jQuery and a hypthetical HTML library that can generate the string '<tag attr1="val1">body</tag>' from (<tag> attr1 'val1 "body").
-The JavaScript output would be:
+And the JavaScript output would be:

     $(function() {
       $('body').html(